hmgu-itg/man_qq_annotate/README.md

 You can either use the CLI or load the package into your R environment.

 ### Command Line Interface (CLI)
-Once installed, you can use the `run_manqq.R` script in the base of the repository as a command line tool.
+Once installed, you can use the `manqq_cli` script in the base of the repository as a command line tool.
 For a GCTA output, use the following:
 ```
 ./run_manqq.R --chr-col Chr --pval-col p --pos-col bp --a1 A1 --a2 A2 --build 38 --image png --af-col Freq input.assoc.txt.gz output.prefix